 Crimes That Cannot Be Expunged in Texas

 Regardless of your current situation, if you commit certain offenses, you are not eligible to expunge your criminal record.
-In fact, most offenses that involve children, sexual assault, and violent acts are not eligible for record sealing in Texas. including but not limited to:
+In fact, most offenses that involve children, sexual assault, and violent acts such as criminal assault, are not eligible for record sealing in Texas including but not limited to:

 - Capital Murder